google-research-datasets/synthetic-fur/Houdini_Scene_Setup_Guide.md

 [Introduction to Grooming in Houdini](https://www.sidefx.com/tutorials/introduction-to-grooming-in-houdini/) by Gabriela Salmeron.

-You can download the [**Example Houdini file**]() for reference of our setup.
-This is the simplified version of the scenes we used to create our dataset.

 ### Basic scene

 Our scene set up contains a camera, a light rig, the groomed skin primitive, and